djedou/boula/README.md

 # boula
-Boula is a Database built in Rust
+Boula is a Distributed Database built in Rust